microsoft/terraform-provider-power-platform/docs/resources/solution.md

 page_title: "powerplatform_solution Resource - powerplatform"
 subcategory: ""
 description: |-
-  Resource for importing solutions in Power Platform environments
+  Resource for importing exporting solutions in Power Platform environments.
+This is the equivalent of the pac solution import https://learn.microsoft.com/en-us/power-platform/developer/cli/reference/solution#pac-solution-import command in the Power Platform CLI.
 ---

 # powerplatform_solution (Resource)

-Resource for importing solutions in Power Platform environments
+Resource for importing exporting solutions in Power Platform environments.
+This is the equivalent of the [`pac solution import`](https://learn.microsoft.com/en-us/power-platform/developer/cli/reference/solution#pac-solution-import) command in the Power Platform CLI.

 ## Example Usage